Coyote Point Systems

 Coyote Point Systems was a manufacturer of computer networking equipment for application traffic management, also known as server load balancing.
 In March 2013, the company was acquired by Fortinet.

-The company introduced hardware-based server load balancers nearly simultaneously with other large companies such as F5 Networks in the late 1990s.
+The company introduced hardware-based server load balancers nearly simultaneously with other large companies such as F5 in the late 1990s.
 The company had its headquarters in San Jose, California, and maintained engineering facilities in Millerton, New York, USA.

 History

 Early Coyote Point customers included Wired for the HotWired Web magazine, and the online movie database IMDb.
 Coyote Point introduced several generations of new hardware and software with increasing performance and functionality, winning industry and press awards including the 2006 Network Computing Well-Connected Award and the Info Security Global Product Excellence Award.
 The company's VLB technology, which permits load balancing of VMware infrastructure, was nominated for Best of Interop 2008 and SYS-CON's Virtualization Journal Readers' Choice Awards.